batfish/ansible/docs/assertions.rst

-* This test will fail if any packet in the specified header space is denied by any filter.
+* This test will fail if any packet in the specified header space is denied by any of the specified filter(s).

 The following parameters may be specified for this assertion: